7 ways to influence the open time of your hot melt adhesive

 You can control the open time by taking account of:

-1. Ambient temperature
+1. Ambient temperature during hot melt application

 The ambient temperature has a major impact on the open time of hot melt adhesives.
 The adhesive temperature falls as soon as the adhesive leaves the nozzle.
 So in a cold production area, the adhesive will cool faster, resulting in a shorter open time.
 In a hot production area, the adhesive temperature will fall more slowly, as a result of which you can extend the open time.